Recordings of Hamea: An Austronesian language of Southern New Caledonia

 Haméa’s basic word order is sVO smS: an optional NP subject is postposed to the verb; it is obligatorily indexed on the verb using a pronominal subject prefix.
 As in other Kanak languages, the pronominal system contrasts between three numbers (singular, dual, plural), and between inclusive and exclusive for 1st person.
 The deictic system shows different forms depending on the position of the speaker and the addressee, and on visibility.
 The ancient numeral system, only remembered by old speakers, combined a base 5 and a base 20; younger speakers have adopted the French decimal system.
 The numeral classifiers found in most Kanak languages have been lost in Haméa.

-The Haméa deposit of video recordings concerns:
+The Haméa collection of video recordings concerns:

 • traditional vocabulary (body parts and numerals),